Yandex

-Java If-Else Statement
+Java if-else Statement

-Syntax
+Syntax and Examples

 if (condition) {

-// Code block to execute if condition is true
+// Runs if condition is true

 } else {

-// Code block to execute if condition is false
+// Runs if condition is false

 }